HFTSoftwareProject/MoJEC-Backend/README.md

 ### Integration tests
 MoJEC-Backend has some rudimentary API tests using [Spring Boot Testing](https://spring.io/blog/2016/04/15/testing-improvements-in-spring-boot-1-4).
 This tests assure that there won't be any regressions in the API when changing the backend code.

 To be able to run the integration tests the system where the tests are executed needs to be a *nix System because a `/tmp/` folder must exist.
-Also the needed libraries [JUnit](http://central.maven.org/maven2/junit/junit/4.12/junit-4.12.jar) and [Hamcrest](http://central.maven.org/maven2/org/hamcrest/hamcrest-core/1.3/hamcrest-core-1.3.jar) need to be downloaded into `/opt/mojec/junit/`
+Also the needed libraries [JUnit](http://central.maven.org/maven2/junit/junit/4.12/junit-4.12.jar) and [Hamcrest](http://central.maven.org/maven2/org/hamcrest/hamcrest-core/1.3/hamcrest-core-1.3.jar) need to be downloaded into `/opt/mojec/junit/`.
+This is the reason why the tests are disabled by default.
+They can be enabled by setting `-DskipTests=false`